vpreston/adaptive-sensing-papers/README.md

 **Summary**: Outlines an approach which selects measurement goals in a multi-variate environment in which multiple targets are important to optimize for.

+C. J. Canell and D. J. Stilwell, "A comparison of two approaches for adaptive sampling of environmental processes using autonomous underwater vehicles," in Oceans, 2005.
+Proceedings of MTS/IEEE, IEEE, 2005, pp. 1514-1521.

+**Summary**: Parametric estimation and trained classification are compared in which the first updates a world model using regression or a filter and the second makes use of training data to establish an "ambience" baseline from which variations are detected.

 B. Charrow, S. Liu, V. Kumar, and N. Michael, “Information-theoretic mapping using Cauchy-Schwarz Quadratic Mutual Information,” in Proceedings - IEEE International Conference on Robotics and Automation, 2015, vol. 2015–June, no. June.

 **Summary**: